CekanLucas/Notes/Markdown/Ducket/ducket.md

 | **mouseover** | user moves the mouse over an element *not on a touchscreen*    |
 | **mouseout**  | user moves the mouse off an element *not on a touchscreen*     |

+preferable technique is to use CSS eg `:hover` pseudo-class mousedown/up are seperate for drag and drop functionality

 | Focus                   | Events                 |
 | ----------------------- | ---------------------- |
 | **focus** / **focusin** | elements gains a focus |